ToWelie89/Cults3DSellerStats/README.md

-# How to start
+# Prerequisites

-To start the server run
+* Nodejs (preferrably Node 18)

+# Get started

+1. Clone the repo
+2. Run `npm install`

+# Running the app

+This app has both a frontend and backend side.
+The backend/serverside needs to be started first like this:

 ```bash
 npm run server
 ```

-then in another, start the client with
+Then in a separate terminal, start the client by running:

 ```bash
 npm start